 Not only are these Lofoten fisherman cabins cozy, but they also have an eatery called Børsen Spiseri that is part of the Svinøya experience.
 The wooden restaurant serves traditional Norwegian food and Megan got to enjoy Christmas dinner there a few times when she first went to Lofoten during winter.

-Staying at Svinøya Rorbuer and eating at Børsen Spiseri (at any time of the year) is one of the best things to do in Svolvaer.
+Staying at Svinøya Rorbuer and eating at Børsen Spiseri (at any time of the year, but especially if you’re spending Christmas in Europe and in the north!) is one of the best things to do in Svolvaer.

 Go on a Sea Eagle Safari